rjp/thirdspace/docs/spec.md

 ## GET /system

 Details about the system.

-You receive:

-        { "banner":"Hello, this is UA" }

-You can use this request without authentication.
+It will not include a banner.